Posture problems at home

 Think about your posture.
 Do you have a natural spinal position or are you bending down to look at the screen?
 Are your arms supported or are your shoulders doing all the work?
 Are your hands in a cramped position on the keyboard?

 How much better would you feel if you could do this work in comfort?
 Invest in a small desk or workstation and chair.
-Put your laptop on monitor blocks or notebook stand, plug in an external keyboard and mouse.
+Put your laptop on monitor blocks or laptop stand, plug in an external keyboard and mouse.
 This will allow you to view the monitor at the correct height, level with your eyes.

 Working on an unsuitable desk